-Code & Description Q4 2021/22 Q1 2022/23 Q2 2022/23 Latest Note Short Name Value Target Status Value Target Status Value Target Status CP_KPI_51 Number of ongoing litigation/co urt proceedings (volume measure) , 140 92 Number of c ngoing litigat ases where c ed against AE costs have 109 Number of c cases where ced against AB osts have Measure covers those litigation/court proceedings being furthered by legal services.
-CP_KPI_52 Number of new 106 files opened number of new 106 files opened Number of d out - 5 ew 106 files c raft 106 agree ements sent Number of dout - 4 raft 106 agre ements sent Number of cout - 7 new 106 files o draft 106 agred ements sent CP_KPI_53 Planning Application Approvals % of planning applications approved 85% 90% 85% 90% Q2 Data Pe nding. average performance for a cause for concern. tage of planni ng applicatio ns approved is usually aro ound 87 to 889 % Q1 perforr mance nationa ally was 88% .
-Whilst 85% is below the 90% target CP_KPI_54 Speed of Major Planning % of major planning applications determined within 13 weeks (or within such extended period as agreed in 85% 65% 50% 65% Q2 Data Pe nding
+Code & Description Q4 2021/22 Q1 2022/23 Q2 2022/23 Latest Note Short Name Value Target Status Value Target Status Value Target Status CP_KPI_51 Number of ongoing litigation/co urt proceedings ( volume measure) , 140 92 Number of c osts have 109 Number of o ongoing litigati cases where c led against AB osts have Measure covers those litigation/court proceedings being furthered by legal services.
+CP_KPI_52 Unumber of Onew 106 Des opened A Number of d out - 5 ew 106 files c raft 106 agree ements sent Number of d out - 4 raft 106 agre ements sent Number of out - 7 new 106 files o draft 106 agred 106 cases con ements sent CP_KPI_53 Planning Application Approvals % of planning applications approved 85% 90% 85% 90% Q2 Data Pe ending. verage performance for a cause for concern age of planni ng applicatio ns approved i is usually aro und 87 to 889 % Q1 perfor mance nationa ally was 88% .
+Whilst 85% is below the 90% target Speed of Major % of major planning applications determined within 13 weeks (or within such extended period as agreed in 85% 65% 50% 65% Q2 Data Pe ending the latest data tables on local government Planning including Ashford Borough Council, covering the speed and quality of planning decisions are available at the following link: Live tables on the planning application statistics formance remains good across the broader period in respect of major application determinations.
+This quarter's performance is below par but it is based on just 11 cases (i.e. 5 out of 12 is 5%).
+The cases that ran over the statutory target date were mostly subject to particular causes of delay and difficulty associated with S106, Stodmarsh, Committee referral and two were refused without agreement to an EOT from the applicant.